Tropical curves, graph complexes, and top weight cohomology of M_g: Boundary complexes

 \subsection{Dual complexes of simple normal crossings divisors}

-We begin by recalling the notion of dual complexes of simple normal crossings divisors, using the language of (regular) symmetric $\Delta$-complexes introduced in Section~\ref{sec:cellular}.
-In \S\ref{sec:dual-compl-norm}, we will explain how to interpret dual complexes of normal crossings divisors in smooth Deligne--Mumford (DM) stacks as symmetric $\Delta$-complexes of \S\ref{sec:cellular-chains}.
+We begin by recalling the notion of dual complexes of simple normal crossings divisors, using the language of symmetric $\Delta$-complexes introduced in Section~\ref{sec:cellular}.
+In \S\ref{sec:dual-compl-norm}, we will explain how to interpret dual complexes of normal crossings divisors in smooth DM stacks as symmetric $\Delta$-complexes of \S\ref{sec:cellular-chains}.
 Here and throughout, all of the varieties and stacks that we consider are over the complex numbers, and all stacks are separated and DM.

 Let $X$ be a $d$-dimensional smooth variety.
-Recall (cf.\ \cite[Tag 0BI9]{stacks-project}) that a \emph{simple normal crossings} divisor is an effective Cartier divisor $D \subset X$ which is (Zariski) locally cut out by $x_1 \cdots x_d$ for a regular system of parameters $x_1, \dots, x_d$ in the local ring at any $p \in D$.
-It is a {\em normal crossings} divisor if it becomes a simple normal crossing divisor after pulling back along a surjective \'etale map.
-In that case it is a simple normal crossings divisor if all irreducible components are smooth.
-Recall that the {\em strata} of $D$ may be defined inductively as follows.
-The $(d-1)$-dimensional strata of $D$ are the irreducible components of the smooth locus of $D$; and for each $i<d-1$, the $i$-dimensional strata are the irreducible components of the regular locus of $D\setminus(D_{d-1}\cup\cdots\cup D_{i+1})$, where $D_j$ temporarily denotes the union of the $j$-dimensional strata of $D$.
+Recall (cf.\ \cite[Tag 0BI9]{stacks-project}) that a \emph{simple normal crossings} divisor is an effective Cartier divisor $D \subset X$ which is Zariski locally cut out by $x_1 \cdots x_d$ for a regular system of parameters $x_1, \dots, x_d$ in the local ring at any $p \in D$.
+The {\em strata} of $D$ may be defined inductively as follows.
+The $(d-1)$-dimensional strata of $D$ are the irreducible components of the smooth locus of $D$.
+For each $i<d-1$, the $i$-dimensional strata are the irreducible components of the regular locus of the complement of the union of all strata of $D$ of dimension greater than $i$.

 If $D \subset X$ has simple normal crossings, then the dual complex $\Delta(D)$ is naturally understood as a regular symmetric $\Delta$-complex whose geometric realization has one vertex for each irreducible component of $D$, one edge for each irreducible component of a pairwise intersection, and so on.
 The inclusions of faces correspond to containments of strata.
 It is augmented, with $(-1)$-simplices the set of irreducible components (equivalently, connected components) of $X$.
 Equivalently, using our characterization of symmetric $\Delta$-complexes in terms of presheaves on the category $I$ given in \S\ref{sec:symmetric}, $\Delta(D)$ is the presheaf whose value on $[p]$ is the set of pairs $(Y, \phi)$, where $Y \subset X$ is a stratum of codimension $p+1$, i.e., codimension $p$ in $D$ for $p \geq 0$, and $\phi$ is an ordering of the components of $D$ that contain $Y$, with maps induced by containments of strata.
 Dual complexes can also be defined in exactly the same way for simple normal crossings divisors in DM stacks.